Arrian: Anabasis of Alexander

 The Anabasis of Alexander comprises seven books.
 Arrian used Xenophon's account of the March of Cyrus as the basis for this work.

 Ta met' Alexandron

 History of the Diadochi or Events after Alexander is a work originally of ten books; a commentary on this work was written by Photius (FW Walbank, p.
 8).

 Three extant fragments are the Vatican Palimpsest (of the 10th century AD), PSI 12.1284 (Oxyrhynchus), and the Gothenburg palimpsest (of the 10th century also), these possibly stemming originally from Photius.

 The writing is about the successors of Alexander the Great, circa 323 – 321 or 319.

 Parthica

-A lost work of seventeen books, fragments of Parthica were maintained by the Suda and Stephen of Byzantium.
+A lost work of seventeen books, fragments of Parthica were maintained by the Suda and Stephanus of Byzantium.
 The work survives only in adaptations made later by Photius and Syncellus.
 Translated, the title is History of the Parthians.
 Arrian's aim in the work was to set forth events of the Parthian war of Trajan.
 The writing mentioned that the Parthians trace their origins to Artaxerxes II.